gwahmp/wmao/src/content/posts/startup-business-guide.md

 Secure Funding for Your Startup
 -------------------------------

-Money is often the biggest barrier to launching a business.
+Money is often the <a href="/online-business-struggle">biggest barrier to launching a business</a>.
 But today, there are multiple funding options available.

 ### Bootstrapping